IWC Cal.89 18ct Pink Gold 1961

 Original, Unrestored and Untouched Ivory-Cream Dial With Original ‘Lancette’ Hands

-Very High Grade Cal.89, 17 Jewels, Immaculate Manual Movement
+Very High Grade Cal.89, 17 Jewel Immaculate Manual Movement

-High Quality Hirsch Lizard Strap with Hirsch Gold Plated Buckle
+High Quality Hirsch Lizard Strap with Hirsch Pink Gold-Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition